vicsz/cloud-lab/README.md

 We want to be able to easily view build information from running instances of our app.

+You will need to generate a META-INF/build-info.properties in your class path .. this can be automated :

 Add the following to your build.gradle:

  ```groovy